ddksaku/pdf-view-demo/README.md

-#* Gradle based PDF Vertical Scrollview Demo Project*
+# Gradle based PDF Vertical Scrollview Demo Project#

-This is demo project for android-mupdf-library(gradle).
+This is demo project for android-pdf-library(gradle)(www.github.com/ddksaku/android-pdf-library).
 The project is using  mupdf.so built by above project.

 **Features**